webyrd/Barliman/README.md

 KNOWN LIMITATIONS:

+* The `Best Guess` pane cannot be resized vertically, which sometimes cuts off text.
 * Non-specific error indication (the color changes for the text, but does not show which part of the text caused the error)
 * Currently the UI only supports 6 tests.
 Should allow more tests to be added.
 * Test inputs and outputs are `NSTextField`s rather than `NSTextView`s, which makes writing longer and more complicated tests awkward.